 Chronic suppurative otitis media is a persistent, chronically draining (> 6 weeks), suppurative perforation of the tympanic membrane.
 Symptoms include painless otorrhea with conductive hearing loss.
 Complications include development of aural polyps, cholesteatoma, and other infections.
-Treatment requires complete cleaning of the ear canal several times daily, careful removal of granulation tissue, and application of topical corticosteroids and antibiotics.
+Treatment requires complete cleaning of the ear canal, careful removal of granulation tissue, and application of topical corticosteroids and antibiotics.
 Systemic antibiotics and surgery are reserved for severe cases.

 Chronic suppurative otitis media can result from acute otitis media, eustachian tube obstruction, mechanical trauma, thermal or chemical burns, blast injuries, or iatrogenic causes (eg, after tympanostomy tube placement).
-Further, patients with craniofacial abnormalities (eg, Down syndrome, cri du chat syndrome, cleft lip and/or cleft palate, 22q11.2 deletion [also called velocardiofacial syndrome, Shprintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome]) have an increased risk.
+Risk is increased in patients with craniofacial abnormalities (eg, Down syndrome, cri du chat syndrome, cleft lip and/or cleft palate, 22q11.2 deletion [also called velocardiofacial syndrome, Shprintzen syndrome, Shprintzen-Goldberg syndrome, and DiGeorge syndrome]).

-A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum after chronic suppurative otitis media.
-Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue.
+A cholesteatoma is an epithelial cell growth that forms in the middle ear, mastoid, or epitympanum.
+Lytic enzymes, such as collagenases, produced by the cholesteatoma can destroy adjacent bone and soft tissue (including the tympanic membrane).
 The cholesteatoma is also a nidus for infection; purulent labyrinthitis, facial paralysis, or intracranial abscess may develop.

 Symptoms and Signs of Chronic Suppurative Otitis Media